 And to be sure, all of this, including some remarkable exploits during the War of 1812, earned a reputation to be reckoned with.
 But on top of everything else, in June 1815 Stephen Decatur brought peace to the Mediterranean Sea without paying a penny.
 It was the first time in centuries that had been the case, and had Nelson been alive, it would have been interesting to hear his judgment of that achievement.

 The newly independent United States had grudgingly gone along with the wisdom of paying off the protection racket.
 Treaties required remittances to the Barbary states, and galling as these agreements were, they worked until the War of 1812.
 The Dey of Algiers then concluded that the Royal Navy had so humbled and damaged the American navy that it was safe to declare war on the United States and extort a better deal.
-Instead of buckling, however, President James Madison dispatched a naval squadron to the Mediterranean under the command of William Bainbridge.
-The squadron included Stephen Decatur, now himself a commodore and in command of USS Guerriere, a fast frigate only a year out from launch.
-Decatur took his ship and a handful of others through Gibraltar to fight a couple of sharp actions with stragglers from the Algerine fleet, capture an important frigate, and scare the others into Malta.
-He then sailed on Algiers.
+Instead of buckling, however, President James Madison dispatched a naval squadron to the Mediterranean commanded by William Bainbridge.
+The squadron included Stephen Decatur, now himself a commodore and commanding USS Guerriere, a fast frigate only a year out from launch.
+Decatur took his ship and a handful of others through Gibraltar to fight a couple of sharp actions with stragglers from the Algerian fleet.
+He captured an important frigate and scared the others into Malta.
+He then sailed to Algiers.
 He carried a document styled a treaty.
-But it was really a demand to end the war, stop the piracy, terminate every penny of “tribute,” and secure the return of all Christian captives held in Algerian jails.
+But it was really a demand to end the war, stop the piracy, and terminate every penny of “tribute.”
+Decatur also intended to secure the return of all Christian captives held in Algerian jails.

 The Dey’s representative came aboard mildly amused as he imperiously stated terms for negotiations.
 Decatur said there would be no negotiations.
 The Dey’s representative insisted that negotiations occur ashore.
 Decatur repeated that there would be no negotiations and said that any transactions would occur aboard his ship.
-Startled to see a prisoner from the imposing Algerine frigate Decatur had captured, the Dey’s representative then suggested that an armistice be in force while negotiations were under way.
+Startled to see a prisoner from the imposing Algerian frigate Decatur had captured, the Dey’s representative then suggested that an armistice be in force while negotiations were underway.
 Decatur said there would no armistice because there would be no negotiations.
-He flatly declared he would sink every Algerine vessel he could find until he had a signed treaty on the terms he had presented.
-To prove it, he weighed anchor and gave chase to one such Algerine ship that appeared outside the harbor.
+He flatly declared he would sink every Algerian vessel he could find until he had a signed treaty on the terms he had presented.
+To prove it, he weighed anchor and gave chase to one such Algerian ship that appeared outside the harbor.
 The Dey’s representative soon reappeared riding a fast skiff to flag down Commodore Decatur and present him with a signed treaty, just as he had dictated.
 It was June 30, 1815.
-Decatur was soon greeting freed prisoners, gaunt, hollow-eyed men who had been wasting away in the prisons of Algiers, some for decades.
+Decatur was soon greeting freed prisoners They were gaunt, hollow-eyed men who had been wasting away in the prisons of Algiers, some for decades.

 The Guerriere’s sailor with the hailing trumpet glanced nervously at Decatur and thought he saw the hint of a smile.
 The commodore took the hailing trumpet and lifted it to his mouth.
 “Dove!
 Mi!
 Piaci!” he shouted.
 The Guerriere’s crew braced.
 Decatur had responded to the question “Where are you bound?” with an unadorned declaration every bit as crisp: “WHERE!
 I!
 LIKE!”